 Toxocara Canis and Toxascaris Leonina: Roundworms of Dogs and Puppies

 While T. canis infects only dogs, T. leonina is also able to infect cats and kittens.
-Treatment protocols for both worm species is the same but if there are feline household members, it may be useful to specifically identify the roundworm species involved so as to determine which pets are potentially at risk.
-We will cover each species of roundworm separately for, even though treatment is the same for each, their biology is different.
+Treatment protocols for both worm species are the same.
+Still, if there are feline household members, it may be useful to specifically identify the roundworm species involved so as to determine which pets are potentially at risk.
+We will cover each species of roundworm separately, even though treatment is the same for each, their biology is different.

 Fresh feces are not infectious.
 Fresh feces do not contain the infectious stage of T. Canis.
 Worm eggs require 30 days to become infectious, meaning it is contaminated dirt that is infectious to people and animals.

 T. canis is the most common roundworm of the domestic dog, and it is not able to infect cats.
 Its presence can go completely without symptoms, although more likely it is going to create some degree of diarrhea and possibly vomiting or general unthriftiness in its canine host.
 Its life cycle is somewhat complicated, as we are about to see.

 - Consuming infective worm eggs from soil in the environment (generally through normal grooming//self-licking).

 - Nursing from an infected mother dog.

 - Consuming a prey animal (usually a rodent) that is carrying developing worms.

 - During embryonic development when an infected mother dog is pregnant (most puppies are infected this way).

 Cats cannot be infected with Toxocara canis but humans can.